mbeddr/mps-platform-docs/src/doc/docs/aspects/behavior.md

     Solutions:

     - Initialize it with `null` in the light quotation.
-    - Create it without light quotation.
+    - Create it without a light quotation.
     - Allow the child to be optional (`[0..1]`).

 !!! question "How can you delete a child node from a node where the child’s concept no longer exists and the parent node's child link is no longer defined?"